Dazurashi/hundred-days-of-code/README.md

 ## Day 12
 ### Number Guessing Game
 If you're a programmer, you've probably made a program like this.
 The point is to guess a random number.
 In this case the number is between 1 and 100.

+## Day 13
+### Debugging
+The content I've been following didn't have a project for this day.
+Instead there was concepts of debugging introduced.